Nico Williams: 2022–2023 season

+2023–2024 season

 Athletic made a strong start to the 2023–24 La Liga season with Williams providing numerous scoring chances, mainly from the left wing as coach Ernesto Valverde settled on a front line featuring Iñaki on the opposite flank and Gorka Guruzeta in the centre, supported by Oihan Sancet.
 With Williams's contract expiring in 2024 and media speculation linking him with clubs such as Aston Villa, Barcelona, Liverpool and Real Madrid, his representatives negotiated with the club for several months before a new contract running to 2027 was agreed on 1 December 2023.
 On 6 April 2024 in the Copa del Rey final against Mallorca, he provided the assist for Sancet to score, and was subsequently named Man of the Match.
 The final ended in a 1–1 draw and Athletic went on to win a penalty shootout to claim their first major trophy in 40 years.
 The club also finished fifth in the league, their highest position for eight years.
 He was nominated for the 2024 edition of the Ballon d'Or, finishing 15th.
 Despite the new contract, its relatively low buyout clause of approximately €58 million combined with his good form for club and country meant that he continued to be linked with other top clubs, most prominently Barcelona due to his friendship with Lamine Yamal, throughout the 2024 summer transfer window, though no party paid the release fee and Athletic were not interested in selling; Williams ultimately confirmed that he would be staying for at least one year longer.

+2024–2025 season

 In the 2024–25 season, Williams's statistical return was similar to the previous campaign, although his performances were periodically affected by injury issues and he was assessed to have "not had a particularly standout season", with the club's strong form in La Liga (in which they qualified for the UEFA Champions League for the first time in a decade) largely due to a strong defence, while Oihan Sancet was the most effective attacking component.
 Williams made his first appearances in continental competition, scoring five times including decisive goals in knockout ties against Roma and Rangers and being named in the team of the tournament as Athletic progressed to the semi-finals of the UEFA Europa League, but they were unsuccessful in their efforts to reach the final (to be staged at San Mamés) and also made early exits from the Supercopa de España and their defence of the Copa del Rey.